mathewlathara/TSAbaggagedetection/README.md

 # TSAbaggagedetection
 This is a TSA baggage detection project using tensorflow

+The required dependecies of the project are mentioned in **[requirements.txt]** file.
+The python version of choice was Python 3.6

 The Project aims to build a machine learning algorithm to detect dangerous objects in baggages in TSA atmosphere.

 Tensorflow and Django are the main frameworks used for this project.